Vaibhav10072023/Task_Manager_App/README.md

-# Collaborative Team Task Manager
+# Team Task Manager App

 A premium, full-stack collaborative project and task management application.
 Built with a sleek Glassmorphism design system in **React (Vite)** on the frontend and a robust **FastAPI (Python)** REST API backed by **SQLAlchemy** and **TiDB Cloud MySQL** on the backend.